Bridging Visual and Wireless Sensing via a Unified Radiation Field for 3D Radio Map Construction: Introduction

 \section{Introduction}

 Wireless networks have evolved into a critical infrastructure for modern society, supporting a vast ecosystem of interconnected devices and applications.
 As next-generation systems strive to merge physical and virtual realms through immersive 3D experiences~\cite{wu2024embracing}, and support diverse scenarios through ubiquitous connectivity (e.g., low-altitude networks \cite{wu2025low}), the complexity of network design and optimization has escalated.
 To address these challenges, the concept of 3D radio maps has emerged as a pivotal solution.
 By providing a spatial representation of electromagnetic fields, the 3D radio map connect the physical environment with its embedded wireless communication channels~\cite{bi2019engineering}.
 Such maps are indispensable for spectrum-aware planning, proactive interference management~\cite{hu20233d}, and emerging applications such as low-altitude economy and indoor service robots~\cite{esrafilian20173d}.
+Furthermore, with the rise of integrated sensing and communication (ISAC) and wireless imaging, high-fidelity 3D radio maps are becoming the cornerstone for advanced tasks such as CSI-based imaging~\cite{bazzi2025isac}, hybrid radar fusion~\cite{chowdary2024hybrid}, and sensing-centric waveform optimization~\cite{bazzi2025designing}.
 Essentially, 3D radio maps serve as critical foundation for deploying intelligent wireless systems in complex physical environments.

 However, it is highly non-trivial to construct high-fidelity 3D radio maps.
 Existing methodologies mainly rely on wireless channel modeling, which can be categorized into probabilistic ~\cite{sarkar2003survey}, deterministic ~\cite{he2018design}, and learning-based models~\cite{RadioUNet, AI_radiomap}.
 In particular, probabilistic approaches ~\cite{sarkar2003survey} overly simplify radio propagation via metrics such as the path loss exponent, while deterministic methods, e.g., ray-tracing~\cite{he2018design}, require precise computer-aided design models as well as accurate geometry and material information that are rarely accessible.
 Meanwhile, learning-based models ~\cite{RadioUNet} often act as black boxes, lacking interpretability and physical priors, and suffer from high computational complexity.
-Moreover, methodologies developed in prior work primarily focus on 2D radio maps and can not easily generalize to the 3D case.
-These limitations highlight the need for new methodologies that can efficiently and accurately characterize electromagnetic wave propagation in 3D space.